choo121600/airflow/airflow-core/docs/security/audit_logs.rst

      AND dttm BETWEEN '2024-01-01' AND '2024-01-31'
    ORDER BY dttm;

-**Troubleshooting DAG Issues**
+**Troubleshooting Dag Issues**

 .. code-block:: sql

-   -- See all events for a problematic DAG run
+   -- See all events for a problematic Dag run
    SELECT dttm, event, task_id, owner, extra
    FROM log
    WHERE dag_id = 'example_dag'